janidemid/FLOWIAGE-documentation/functions.md

   # important info:
   Deformation targets will ignore all the deformation done by deformers whose names are in target component tags.
-Used for excluding the deformer from deforming one of the meshes inside bp he tag "ignore" will make mesh ignorable to deformers of this blueprint.
+Used for excluding the deformer from deforming one of the meshes inside BP.

+  he tag "ignore" will make mesh ignorable to deformers of this blueprint.